RomainBitard/crapettePrivacyPolicies/readme.md

-# Privacy Policy for Crapette
+# Privacy Policy for Crapette and YellowDwarf

 In order to evaluate and possibly enter into a business transaction (the "Purpose"), Unscripted Engineering, for itself and its subsidiaries and affiliates, and the other party identified below hereby agree: